MIDASverse/rMIDAS/README.md

 # Now run rMIDAS::train() and rMIDAS::complete()...
 ```

-You can als download the `rmidas-env.yml` conda environment file from
+You can also download the `rmidas-env.yml` conda environment file from
 this repository to set up all dependencies in a new condaenv.
 To do so,
 download the .yml file, navigate to the download directory in your
 console and run: